Split accidentally sets a World Record

 We wanted to print big posters to amplify local voices and words worth spreading, working with community groups through writing and printing workshops to create prints to be displayed in the heart of the groups’ communities – outdoors and in.

 We initially thought we’d create a typeface, get it cut in steel, and print by putting the characters on the floor and rolling over them using an adapted grass-roller.
 But we were introduced to an engineer called Ian Plant and his Batley-based company JKN OilTools, and Ian had bigger ideas.

 Once he and his team had delivered this beautiful piece of engineering, and we’d moved the tonne or so of steel around a couple of times, we started to wonder if we might have something really big on our hands…

-Some deep Googling and conversations with other printers failed to turn up any letterpress printing presses obviously bigger than ours, and we approached Guinness to see if we could lay claim to a record.
+Some deep Googling and conversations with other printers failed to turn up any presses of this kind obviously bigger than ours, and we approached Guinness to see if we could lay claim to a record.